 Operation of the Edison lineup of full-size UAVs will require the same level of certification as is currently required of spray operators working in the United States.
 Some rules differ state-to-state while others are Federally mandated, so we are starting with North Dakota as a baseline and will work in partnership with Aerial Application pilots associations to ensure that a highly-trained operator base is available to operate the Edison Heavy Spray UAVs.
+FAA Part 137 certification and Commercial pilot certificate will be required to operate our aircraft.

 The transition training will include four hours of classroom time and six hours of flight training and familiarization.
 This program provides safety, maintenance, electric system-specific maintenance issues, repair, and aerial application-specific topics.